zekash-dev/ti-sa-combat-calc/README.md

 1. Casualty result view (probability of X number of units surviving)
 2. Pick any faction upgrade as Virus
+3. Ion storm and nebula toggles
-3. More hit assignment protocols?
+4. More hit assignment protocols?
-4. _&lt;other improvements depending on feedback&gt;_
+5. _&lt;other improvements depending on feedback&gt;_

 ### 2. Rare and complicated effects